fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 TLS or DTLS, the TLS SNI {{RFC6066}} value provides the name of the host.
-For systems that provide a unique STUN server name for each application, this allows the firewall to map the stun port to the application using it and use that for logging and policy decisions.
+For systems that provide a unique STUN server name for each application, this allows the firewall to map the stun port to the application using it and use that for logging and making any policy decisions.

 Once the Firewall receives as STUN packet from the inside to the outside on a new 3-tuple.
 It MUST create an internal record to track any